bpleines/ansible-infoblox/README.md

    host: 192.168.1.2
    username: admin
    password: infoblox

+wapi_version: 'v2.7'
 ```

 Example Playbooks
 -----------------
-Role defaults for dynamicInfoblox can be overriden at either the playbook or role level:
+Most automation functionality in this repository is better demonstrated by calling of roles (see below), but each role has a corresponding playbook that can be called for the same effect.

+Here are some of the common overrides at the playbook level of this repository's core role, dynamicInfoblox:

 ```
 ansible-playbook create_dynamic_records.yml